 Have you ever wished you could see an audit log of the changes made to your Issuetrak system settings?
 Or maybe you wanted to know which user made a certain system change, or see a record of changes over a particular period of time.

-With the recent release of Issuetrak 11.1 we’ve integrated an Admin Auditing feature which allows administrators to see a complete log of changes made to their system.
+In Issuetrak 11.1 we’ve integrated an Admin Auditing feature which allows administrators to see a complete log of changes made to their system.
 This useful tool makes it easy for admins to review the configuration history of their Issuetrak site and pinpoint which users made what updates and when.

 The audit log tracks: